Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel: CV-QKD with state-discrimination receivers over a wiretap channel

 with zero phases and the optimized energy $\alpha^2_\PGM$.
-The results obtained for the above two receivers are discussed in the following section, where we compare both KGRs with the key rate of the heterodyne-based protocol in order to highlight the advantages brought by the two non-Gaussian measurements.
+The results obtained for the above two receivers are discussed in the following section, where we compare both SKRs with the key rate of the heterodyne-based protocol in order to highlight the advantages brought by the two non-Gaussian measurements.

 The heterodyne-based protocol is analogous to the one discussed above and employs double homodyne detection at Bob's side, that is, a measurement of both field quadratures $q$ and $p$, retrieving a pair of real outcomes ${\bf x}=(x_B,y_B)\in\mathbb{R}^2$.
-In this case, Bob's conditional probability reads:
+We underline that, while both the KOR and the PGM are described in terms of a finite-valued POVM with $M$ possible outcomes, in the presence of heterodyne detection we have a continuous-variable measurement.
+Therefore, in this case Bob's conditional probability reads:

 $\sigma_0^2$ being the shot-noise variance \cite{Olivares2021}, which from now on will be taken equal to $1$, meaning, we perform calculations in shot-noise units (SNU).
 The obtained mutual information is, similarly as in (\ref{eq:IAB}), given by: